 ANT1 - ADP/ATP Translocase 1 - SLC25A4

-ADP/ATP translocase family, also known as adenine nucleotide translocases (ANT) and ADP/ATP carrier proteins (AAC)
+The ANT exchangers belong to the Mitochondrial Carrier (MC) Family, and to the ADP/ATP translocase sub-family (also known as adenine nucleotide translocases (ANT) or ADP/ATP carrier proteins (AAC))

 There are four knowm members of the ANT family expressed in humans: SLC25A4 (ANT1), SLC25A5 (ANT2), SLC25A6 (ANT3) and SLC25A31 (ANT4)

 Members of the Adenine nucleotide translocator family (ANT) function as major constituents of the mitochondrial permeability-transition pore complex that catalyzes the exchange of mitochondrial ATP with cytosolic ADP.
 As a result of its antiporter function, the transporters maintain mitochondrial membrane potentials by regulating ADP/ATP ratios in oxidative phosphorylation.